Bill Morrison (director): Accolades

+Short at the 2025 Cinema Eye Honors.
+It also earned him his first Academy Award nomination in the Documentary Short category at the 97th Academy Awards.

 Morrison's collected works through 2014 were released as a 5-disc box set from Icarus Films in September 2014, and a 3-disc Blu-ray box set from the British Film Institute in May 2015.
+In 2023 Re-Voir Video released a 15-film blu-ray set of Morrison's work entitled "Footprints".

 Critics have commented on the historical dimensions of Morrison's works.
 Writing about Dawson City: Frozen Time (2016) in The New York Review of Books, Deborah Eisenberg noted, "It’s chastening to witness the pliant material of history as it’s being made and at the same time what that history has come to mean and what it has brought into being."
 And in the Los Angeles Review of Books, Seth Fein observed that The Village Detective: A Song Cycle (2021) "clarifies how time itself has been the evolving preoccupation of Morrison’s works and, consequently, their most significant contribution, not simply to the history of film but to the practice of history."